Corporate Event Photographer: Speed of Social Media

 How I get it done quickly, with quality

 I don’t think I’d be successful in shooting corporate events if I don’t have a quick turnaround.
 I don’t think anyone can.
-To get things delivered quickly, I usually do one or both the following:
+To get things delivered quickly, I usually do one or both of the following:

 Spend little time post-processing: this might sound obvious, but it is a no-brainer.
 If I get the parts leading to post-processing right, then I should spend little time post-processing.
-If the shots are already great, I’d need little time to make them awesome during post-processing.
-Many things actually factor into this part though – experience is a factor, the equipment I use is a factor, diligence and organization are also important.
+If the shots are already great, I’d need a little time to make them awesome during post-processing.
+Many things actually factor into this part though – experience is a factor, the equipment I use is a factor, and diligence, and organization are also important.
 And I rely so much on my photography techniques and expertise to nail it how I want before post-production.

-I take multiple shots and then narrow down to the best images, before bringing the files into editing software.
+I take multiple shots and then narrow them down to the best images, before bringing the files into editing software.
 I mainly use Lightroom and Photoshop to edit my images.
 As a consequence of using them over the years, I’ve got in-depth knowledge of how they work.

 More hands-on-deck: the event doesn’t have to be long hours or very large before a photographer decides to bring more hands on it.
 Some organizations seek exceptionally short turnaround, in such cases, I usually get more guys to work on it.
-As long as everyone is a professional and knows what they’re doing, what is needed is a little coordination and everything turns out as expected. with some taking pictures and others editing, the time needed could be half that a single photographer.
+As long as everyone is a professional and knows what they’re doing, what is needed is a little coordination and everything turns out as expected. with some taking pictures and others editing, the time needed could be half that of a single photographer.

 Since it is usually a single, continuous event, I normally batch process, when possible and suitable.
-We normally deliver everything via photo shelter page online, of course, a disc is also an option if required.
+We normally deliver everything via the photo shelter page online, of course, a disc is also an option if required.